 - Volunteering increases self-confidence.
-Volunteering can provide a healthy boost to your self-confidence, self-esteem, and life satisfaction.
 You are doing good for others and the community, which provides a natural sense of accomplishment.
 Your role as a volunteer can also give you a sense of pride and identity.
 And the better you feel about yourself, the more likely you are to have a positive view of your life and future goals.

 I have limited mobility—can I still volunteer?

-If you think home-based volunteering might be right for you, contact organizations you like and ask about the possibilities.
-Some volunteer organizations may require you to attend an initial training or periodical meetings.
-You also want to make sure that you are getting enough social contact, and that the organization is available to support you should you have questions.
+- In any volunteer situation, make sure that you are getting enough social contact, and that the organization is available to support you should you have questions.

 Volunteering: The happiness effect